ulygit/coord/README.md

 	Postmark

 Hosting
-	Host static content on Amazon S3 with Cloud Front?
+	Host static content on Amazon S3 with CloudFront?
 	Look into Dokku/Digital Ocean as cheaper heroku alternative Moving to AWS from heroku: http://www.holovaty.com/writing/aws-notes/
+	Cloudflare on Site5

 Add support for configuration file in js code.

+Mobile
+    Cordova
 --->